giovannidispoto/awesome-rl-internships/README.md

-# awesome-rl-internship
+# awesome-rl-internships
-List of Internship available in Reinforcement Learning field
+List of Internships available in Reinforcement Learning field